aristath/bootstrap-admin/readme.txt

 This will tell the less preprocessor to re-compile the stylesheet every time a change is detected on our less file.
 When you're done theming, please change it back to '0' to speed-up your admin section.
-(though it's not resources-heavy, phpless is still one more script that runs.
+(though it's not resources-heavy, phpless is still one more script that runs).
-If you are not theming using less, keep this option to '0'.)
+If you are not theming using less, keep this option to '0'.

+To disable chosen js, you can change `define('BOOTSTRAP_ADMIN_CHOSEN_JS', '1');' from '1' to '0'.

 == Screenshots ==